New York Yankees: 2008–2016: Championship run, followed by pennant drought

+2017–present: The Judge era and return to the World Series

+The Yankees trades brought a group of players to the team, most notably, Cubs prospect Gleyber Torres.
+In discussing the midseason trades, Yankees general manager Brian Cashman said that the Yankees recognized the "need to look toward the future."

 In early August, both Teixeira and Rodriguez revealed their plans to retire by the season's end.
 Rodriguez played his final game on August 12, 2016, accepting a front office job with the Yankees shortly after.
 In one of his final games, Teixeira hit a walk-off grand slam against the Boston Red Sox, his 409th and last career home run.
 The Yankees called up Tyler Austin and outfielder Aaron Judge in August.
 They made their debuts on August 13, hitting back-to-back home runs in their first career at-bats.
 Catcher Gary Sánchez hit 20 home runs in 53 games, finishing 2nd in AL Rookie of the Year voting and setting the record at the time as the fastest to reach 20 career home runs.
 Sanchez, Judge and Austin, as well as the Yankees' prosperous farm system in general, became nicknamed the "Baby Bombers".

-After having traded Chapman to the Cubs during the 2016 season, the Yankees signed him as a free agent during the 2016–17 off-season; Chapman agreed to a five-year, $86 million contract, the most lucrative in history for a relief pitcher.
-In 2017, the Yankees finished the season with a record of 91–71.
-They finished second in the AL East behind the Boston Red Sox, but captured the first AL Wild Card spot.
-Judge and Sánchez combined for 85 home runs.
-Sanchez finished with 33, the most by a Yankees catcher in a single season.
-Judge led the American League with 52 home runs, breaking Mark McGwire's major league record for most home runs by a rookie in a single season (McGwire hit 49 in 1987).
-The Yankees starting pitching was led by ace Luis Severino, who rebounded from his last season to lead the Yankees' pitching staff.
-On July 1, Clint Frazier made his MLB debut where he went 2 for 4 with a home run.
-The Yankees sent Dellin Betances, Starlin Castro, Sánchez, Severino, and Judge to the 2017 All-Star Game.
-Judge won the 2017 Home Run Derby, making the Yankees the team with the most players in history to win a Home Run Derby.